jeff4/bionotes.github.io/index.md

 	1. Isolate / Cut the desired DNA segment
 	2. Paste the desired DNA segment into a **vector**.
 A vector is something a cell will automatically duplicate. (e.g., plasmid?)
 	3. Transform aka insert this duplicated/cloned DNA into a target cell
 	4. Select for the cells that took up the DNA.
-Aka have a filter that can select only the transformed cells. [**Selectable markers**](https://en.wikipedia.org/wiki/Selectable_marker) (like an ampicillin resistance gene are critical to isolating the desired colony of transformed cells in the end). see also [auxotrophs](https://en.wikipedia.org/wiki/Auxotrophy)
+Aka have a filter that can select only the transformed cells. [**Selectable markers**](https://en.wikipedia.org/wiki/Selectable_marker) (like an ampicillin resistance gene are critical to isolating the desired colony of transformed cells in the end).
+See also [**auxotrophs**](https://en.wikipedia.org/wiki/Auxotrophy)

 ### Cutting with restriction enzymes
 * Restriction endonuclease with a palindromic sequence.
 Because the enzyme is a dimer so it can read in either direction.
 Found in *E. coli* strain R. Called [**EcoRI**](https://en.wikipedia.org/wiki/EcoRI).
 EcoRI is part of the bacterial defense/immune system to protect against bacteriophages.
 That's why it's called "restriction enzyme".
 Because it restricts the growth of virus.